GAINESVILLE FIRE RESCUE

 Department Information: Gainesville Fire Rescue is a full service department that responds to EMS, Fire, HazMat, Technical Rescue, swat medic, and Aircraft Firefighting Emergencies.

 GFR is an accredited department by the Commission on Fire Accreditation International.
-GFR has 9 Stations including 1 Airport Firefighting Station; 180 Personnel; including 21 Support-Administrative Personnel; 6 Engines, 2 towers, 2 Quints, 1 HazMat Unit, 2 medium Squads, 2 District Chiefs, 1 Air and Light Truck, 3 Aircraft Firefighting units.
+GFR has 9 Stations including 1 Airport Firefighting Station; Approximately 200 Personnel; including 21 Support-Administrative Personnel; 6 Engines, 2 towers, 2 Quints, 1 HazMat Unit, 2 medium Squads, 2 District Chiefs, 1 Air and Light Truck, 2 Aircraft Firefighting units.
 Operates with an automatic aid agreement with Alachua County for closest unit response in an extended area around the City limits.

-City Information: That old real estate adage holds true: location, location, location.
-Gainesville is less than two hours from great beaches in St. Augustine, an hour to great sport fishing in Cedar Key, two hours to Orlando and all the theme parks, two hours to Tampa, five hours to Atlanta or Miami.
+City Information: Gainesville is less than two hours from great beaches in St. Augustine, an hour to great sport fishing in Cedar Key, two hours to Orlando and all the theme parks, two hours to Tampa, five hours to Atlanta or Miami.
 We are like a small town with big city amenities.
-With just 300,000 people in our metro area (Gainesville and the surrounding cities and Alachua County) but yet we have world-class institutions: University of Florida, Santa Fe Community College, and Shands at UF.
+With just 300,000 people in our metro area (Gainesville and the surrounding cities and Alachua County) but yet we have world-class institutions: University of Florida, Santa Fe Community College, and UF Health.
 Because of this, we have a thriving restaurant scene, vibrant performing arts, and great sports.
 It is hard to argue with National Titles in Basketball and Football.
 Gainesville is dynamic and energetic.
 You can't miss the energy of 70,000 college students.
 It makes for great nightlife and also adds to the flavor of the city.
 Whether it is a new play or new medical discovery, the possibilities are endless and that brings a sense of excitement.
 The tangible results could be the new Cancer and Genetics Research Complex, a new business in Progress Park or a new species discovered in a local fossil dig.

-Diversity: not just a buzzword in a college class.
-In Gainesville, the word diversity is proof that different cultures and people make for a great place to live.
+Diversity: In Gainesville, the word diversity is proof that different cultures and people make for a great place to live.
 The University of Florida attracts a very diverse mix of faculty and students from around the world.
 In turn, it creates an open and accepting place to live.

 High School Grad/GED: Yes